mozilla/node-convict/README.md

     default: "development",
     env: "NODE_ENV",
     arg: "node-env",
+    sensitive: true,
   }
 });

 config.loadFile(['./prod.json', './config.json']);
 ```

-Each setting in the schema has four possible properties, each aiding in convict's goal of being more robust and collaborator friendly.
+Each setting in the schema has six possible properties, each aiding in convict's goal of being more robust and collaborator friendly.

 * **Type information**: the `format` property specifies either a built-in convict format (`ipaddress`, `port`, `int`, etc.), or it can be a function to check a custom format.
 During validation, if a format check fails it will be added to the error report.
 * **Default values**:  Every setting *must* have a default value.
 * **Environmental variables**: If the variable specified by `env` has a value, it will overwrite the setting's default value.
 An environment variable may not be mapped to more than one setting.
 * **Command-line arguments**: If the command-line argument specified by `arg` is supplied, it will overwrite the setting's default value or the value derived from `env`.
 * **Documentation**: The `doc` property is pretty self-explanatory.
 The nice part about having it in the schema rather than as a comment is that we can call `conf.toSchemaString()` and have it displayed in the output.
+* **Sensitive values and secrets**: If `sensitive` is set to `true`, this value will be masked to `"[Sensitive]"` when `conf.toString()` is called.
+This helps avoid disclosing secret keys when printing configuration at application start for debugging purposes.

 Nested configuration settings are also supported: